mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 Cool innit?
 The program successfully executed the machine code that just returns, and the program prints `ok` as expected from the `main` function.

+You can browse the whole source code [here](https://github.com/mathetake/mathetake.github.io/tree/main/codes/runtime_code_generation_in_go_part_1).

 ## Conclusion

-In this post, I introduced the concept of runtime code generation and execution in Go, and showed the smallest demo of it.
+In this post, I introduced the concept of runtime code generation and execution in Go, and showed the tiny demo of it.
-The demo is really simple, so I guess readers can understand the basic idea of runtime code generation and execution in Go, but at the same time still have no idea on how to write the machine code for the real function or program.
+The demo is really simple, so I hope readers can understand the basic idea of runtime code generation and execution in Go, but at the same time
+I guess you still have no idea on how to write the machine code for the real function or program.
 In other words, I didn't explain how to perform function calls just like any normal Go program does as well as how to return the results from the JITed code to the caller in the Go world.
 That's what I am going to cover in the next series of posts.

-If you have any questions or feedback, please let me know on [X/Twitter](https://twitter.com/mathetake).
+If you have any questions, feedback, requests, please let me know on [X/Twitter](https://twitter.com/mathetake).
 I am happy to answer any questions you have.
 Also, I am always looking for an exciting project/problem to work on, so if you have anything in mind and think I can help with it, please let me know as well, I would love to chat.

 See you in the next post!